 6. Working Capital Loan

-The Factors the Banks Look At Before Granting a Loan
+The Factors the Banks Look At Before Granting a Small Business Loan

 Lenders will examine several factors when deciding on giving out a loan.
-It’s important to understand each of these to make sure your business is prepared.
+So when looking to qualify for a small business loan, it’s important to first understand each of these to make sure your business is prepared.

 1. Your Small Business Plan